nodeGame/NDDB/README.md

 The method `loadDir` and `loadDirSync` load an entire directory.

-#### LoadDir Options
+#### loadDir Options

 In addition to the options of the native load method of the chosen format:

-- recursive: if TRUE, it will look into sub-directories.
+- `recursive`: if TRUE, it will look into sub-directories.
 Default: FALSE
-- maxRecLevel: the max level of recursion allowed.
+- `maxRecLevel`: the max level of recursion allowed.
 Default: 10
-- filter: A filter function or a regex expression to apply to every file name.
+- `filter`: A filter function or a regex expression to apply to every file name.
-- dirFilter: A filter function or a regex expression to apply to every directory name.
+- `dirFilter`: A filter function or a regex expression to apply to every directory name.
-- onError: What to do in case of an error loading a file: 'continue' will skip the file with errors and go to the next one.
+- `onError`: What to do in case of an error loading a file: 'continue' will skip the file with errors and go to the next one.

 ```js